Eileen Mary Casey: Imprisonments

-In March 1912, she was imprisoned in Holloway for four months for “damage” which was the smashing the windows of Marshall and Snelgrove’s shop in Oxford Street.
-In prison she participated in a hunger strike and had to be force-fed, and along with Mary Ann Hilliard and others secretly embroidered her name on The Suffragette Handkerchief right under the wardress's noses.
+In March 1912, she was imprisoned in Holloway for four months for “damage,” the smashing the windows of Marshall and Snelgrove’s shop in Oxford Street.
+In prison, she participated in a hunger strike, was force-fed, and, along with Mary Ann Hilliard and others, secretly embroidered her name on The Suffragette Handkerchief right under the wardress's noses.
 Casey was awarded a Women's Social and Political Union (WSPU) Hunger Strike Medal for her imprisonment on 4 March 1912, a date when many women were arrested for a militant campaign of window-breaking.
-The citation engraved on the bar is 'For Valour' and the inscription says"PRESENTED BY THE WOMEN'S SOCIAL AND POLITICAL UNION IN RECOGNITION OF A GALLANT ACTION, WHEREBY THROUGH ENDURANCE TO THE LAST EXTREMITY OF HUNGER AND HARDSHIP A GREAT PRINCIPLE OF POLITICAL JUSTICE WAS VINDICATED."The medal ribbons were in the WSPU colours of green white and purple.
+The citation engraved on the bar is 'For Valour,' and the inscription says"PRESENTED BY THE WOMEN'S SOCIAL AND POLITICAL UNION IN RECOGNITION OF A GALLANT ACTION, WHEREBY THROUGH ENDURANCE TO THE LAST EXTREMITY OF HUNGER AND HARDSHIP A GREAT PRINCIPLE OF POLITICAL JUSTICE WAS VINDICATED."The medal ribbons were in the WSPU colours of green white and purple.